FlowFuse/website/src/blog/2023/03/why-should-you-use-node-red-function-nodes.md

 ## How to Easily Create Function Nodes in FlowFuse

 FlowFuse offers a robust platform for building, scaling, and securing your Node-RED applications.
-It is utilized by companies in various fields, including manufacturing, automotive, building management, and textiles, for efficient monitoring and control of their edge devices with Node-RED.
-For more information, refer to our [customer stories](/customer-stories/), where some of our clients share how FlowFuse has transformed their operations.

-To continuously enhance the FlowFuse and Node-RED user experience, FlowFuse has recently introduced a new feature: the **"FlowFuse Assistant."** This AI-powered tool simplifies the creation of Function nodes.
+We are constantly adding new features to make it easy to use in the enterprise where you can rapidly improve your industrial processes.
+The **"FlowFuse Assistant."** for example is an AI-powered tool that simplifies the creation of Function nodes.
 You only need to provide a prompt, and the assistant generates the Function nodes for you.

 For more details on using the FlowFuse Assistant, visit [the Assistants Documentation](/docs/user/assistant/).